peterhinch/micropython-samples/README.md

 Two simple class decorators for objects useful in hardware interfacing.
 Documented [here](./functor_singleton/README.md).

-Singletons denote classes for which only a single instance will ever occur.
+Singletons denote classes for which only a single instance can ever occur.
-They are contentious in some circles, on the grounds that the single instance guarantee may be violated in a specification change.
-They can be useful in hardware contexts where a chip design is unlikely suddenly to change.
-Singletons denoting hardware interfaces avoid globals and the need to pass references around.
+They can be useful for hardware interface classes.
+Their use avoids the need for a global instance: the sole instance may be retrieved efficiently from anywhere in the code.

 A functor is a class which is accessed via function call syntax.
 There is only one instance, like a singleton.
 Initial access calls the constructor, with